qubic/integration/Partners/tx-based-use-case.md

 ### Signing a Package
 For signing a package, you can either use the qubic crypto library () or e.g. for transactions the wrapper from the `ts-library`.

-the pre condition to be able to sign a package is to have the `seed` or `privateKey`.
+The pre-condition to be able to sign a package is to have the `seed` or `privateKey`.

-the following example assumes that we have already created our `idPackage` which includes our `privateKey`.
+The following example assumes that we have already created our `idPackage` which includes our `privateKey`.

 #### Javascript
 ```js